 But what I like about this book is that it contains practical example problems used for PCM that you can try answering yourself though it's mostly like the previous book above except it's more out of order.

 If you would like more practice, I highly suggest seeking a coach or trainer for this.

 Disclaimer: The material I mentioned on PCM is for informational purposes only and does not replace the advice of a certified specialist.
 Please seek a certified PCM trainer or coach if you would like to seek further guidance.

 If you liked this post on the 6 Ways on Dealing With People Who Fear What They Don't Understand, I would appreciate it if you can tip me in BAT (Basic Attention Tokens) on this website.

 Don't know what those are?
-You can install Brave Browser by clicking here, a 3 to 6 times faster version of Google Chrome, focused on protecting your online security and privacy from invisible intruders lurking on websites without the need to install any other extensions such as AdBlock.
+You can install Brave Browser by clicking here, a 3 to 6 times faster version of Google Chrome, focused on protecting your online security and privacy from all the online trackers lurking on websites (AdBlock can't get all of them).

-Brave automatically blocks everything intrusive for you [thanks to the former CEO of Mozilla Corporation (which includes Firefox) who created Brave] and is considered to be the most private browser in comparison to Google Chrome, Firefox, and Safari.
+Brave automatically blocks everything intrusive for you when you start using it [thanks to the former CEO of Mozilla Corporation (which includes Firefox) who created Brave] and is considered to be the most private browser in comparison to Google Chrome, Firefox, and Safari.

 So I believe you will get the most value out of Brave in terms of what you're getting compared all the other browsers online.